Wednesday, November 19, 2008

 Pitocin is used in several ways.
 1) To induce labor.
 2) To speed labor up (or as some may put it, make the contractions more effective).
 And 3)to aid in the expulsion of the placenta during the third stage and 4) reduce bleeding/prevent hemorrhage.

 So why am I concerned?
 What is the big deal?
 I’m sure you are thinking that a healthy baby at the end of the day is the most important thing.
 I agree.
 But (yep, there’s that word again - you may as well get used to it :-), is it safe for the mother and the baby?
-What are the consequences, and is it really medically necessary to use it for 8 out of 10 women?
-Let us reason here for a minute:
+What are the consequences, or side effects?

-One of the almost guaranteed side effects is increased pain.
+One of the almost guaranteed side effects, is an indirect one.. and that is increases pain.
 Harder contractions, longer contractions and sometimes double peaking contractions.
 Most women find the contractions so difficult to work through and stay on top of, that an epidural is needed.
-(We’ll talk about the “E” word later).
 The baby doesn’t like the harder contractions either, and often we see babies go into ‘fetal distress’ because of the effects of the Pit.
+Fetal distress can lead to a cesarean.
+Since I'm all about trying to reduce the cesarean section in the US, I think we should save it for when it's needed -when the safety of mom or baby is at risk, and when staying pregnant is more dangerous than being induced.
+Pitocin is also being linked to lower APGAR scores, and an increased need for baby to visit and possibly stay in the NICU for a while.*1

-Pitocin interferes with the bonding process.
+Pitocin has another indirect consequence in that it interferes with the bonding process.
 Those who do not have pain medications, and Pitocin during birth have a wonderful balance of hormone cocktails that aid in our ability to cope with the pain and bond with our baby at birth.
 These hormones are also produced in high amounts and passed on to the baby.
 They provide us with the feelings of love, the inclination to protect, and care for our baby.
-When we use Pitocin, our bodies shut off our own oxytocin production, as well as the many other hormones produced by our bodies in an unhindered labor.
+When we use Pitocin, our bodies shut off our own oxytocin production to varying degress.
 We loose the benefits of this harmonic role our body plays in birth, and perhaps it causes a long term effect to the bonding process as well.
 I’m not saying that you don’t love your baby any more than the person next to you that did not have Pitocin.
 I’m sure you love your baby very much!
-I will say that there are studies where sheep injected with Pitocin rejected their lambs.
-I will say that studies are beginning to show that this is not just something to consider, but a very real process.
-Perhaps these studies will find that those who do not have Pitocin not only bond ‘better’, but tend to breastfeed longer, feel a stronger need to pick up their baby when it cries, along with many other things. *Perhaps*.
+Can bonding be harder with Pitocin?
+Some will say yes, it can be a side effect.
+Dr. Michel Odent has been studying the hormones of labor for a really long time, and he certainly has some concerns:

 Finally we have the question of the autism/pitocin connection.
 Now I am open to answers on autism.
 Perhaps it is not just one thing that causes it.
 It could be a combination of things.
 However, autism rates when up with the use of Pitocin rates.
 Pitocin blocks the love hormone that is also associated with socialization.
 Funny, I know a lot of autistic kids who have problems with socialization.
 There is a lot of discussion about the correlation between autism and Pitocin.
-The jury is still out here, but I am willing to consider this very plausible connection.
-Here is a pretty good article:
+The jury is still out here, but here are some pretty compelling articles (based on the latest research) worth viewing:

 http://www.theblueroomforum.org/f41/oxtocyn-possible-cure-being-tested-autistic-adults-296/